 Code of Conduct: A set of rules, obligations, and expectations that members of an organization, and/or those with a specific role within that organization must follow.
 Failure to comply with the provisions of a Code of Conduct may result in disciplinary action.

 Continental Federations.
-Generic term for the Continental / Regional bodies that represent a specific geography geographic region that includes more than one country and are Allied Continental Federation Members of WL.
+Generic term for the Continental / Regional bodies that represent a specific geography geographic region that includes more than one country and are Continental Federation Members of WL.

+Diversity: Refers to group social differences such as race/ethnicity, class, gender,

+sexual orientation, gender preferences, nationality, national origin, abilities/disabilities.
+Or group affiliations (culture, political, religious).
+The condition of being different or having differences.
+Fundamental to this understanding are respect and mutual acceptance of such difference and respect of human rights.

 Equipment Modification: Changes to equipment specifications which are measurable.

+Equity: Perspectives and actions that promote fair treatment for all.
+Support of opportunities to promote equality and equity as conditions that are available to all; and equally matched by efforts to identify and eliminate barriers to equality and equity.

+Inclusion: Practices that include an active, intentional, meaningful and equitable engagement across the diverse lacrosse community.
+An organizational culture where everyone is visible and has a voice.

 Federation: All references to Federation in this document should be taken to mean World Lacrosse.

 Lacrosse: Lacrosse shall include all versions, forms and formats of the sport approved by the General Assembly (GA) of the Federation.

+Leadership Group: This is a term used to describe a small group of WL Board and Management to take the lead on and progress a specific task, generally in between Board meetings.
+The group composition will vary according to the nature of the task.

-Member: The generic term “member” is used to denote the collective of Full Member, Associate Member, Allied Organization and Inactive Member.
+Member: The generic term “member” is used to denote the collective of Full Member, Provisional Member, Continental Federation Member, Affiliate Member and Inactive Member.

+Multi-Sport Event: A multi-sport event is an organized sporting event, often held over multiple days, featuring competition in many different sports between organized teams of athletes from (mostly) nation-states.

 National Governing Body (NGB): The organization controlling lacrosse within the member nation

+Not in Good Standing: A WL Member not in good standing is one whose membership is suspended, cancelled, or otherwise limited by WL.

 Policy: A set of principles and directives which determine the acceptable practices and processes for the conduct of the business of the Federation.
-Policies are developed in consultation with stakeholders, and are subject to approval by the GA and/or the WL Board.
+Policies are developed in consultation with the Governance Committee with relevant input from Membership and are approved and implemented by the WL Board.

 Procedure: A set of actions which are required for the fulfilment of the various objectives of the Federation, and to ensure compliance with the WL Constitution, Bylaws, Policies, Protocols and Codes of Conduct, or other appropriate administrative, operational or legal instrument.

 Protocol: A set of rules and acceptable behaviours used for designated purposes for specific events, occasions and/or ceremonies.

+Rules Assembly (RA): The RA is the virtual decision making body for WL playing rules.
+The quorum, voting entitlements, processes, sector voting and voting majority follow the same constitutional provisions as the General Assembly.
+Votes on rules will normally take place electronically following a Rules Assembly, but on occasion votes may be taken electronically during a Rules Assembly if Members agree.

 Sector voting (sector functioning program): An established structure (Either Club, University, College and/or School teams playing in a competitive format acceptable to the Board)